Hafez al-Assad: Planning

-Since the Arab defeat in the Six-Day War, Assad was convinced that the Israelis had won the war by subterfuge; after gaining power, his top foreign-policy priority was to regain the Arab territory lost in the war.
+Since the Arab defeat in the Six-Day War, Assad was convinced that the Israelis had won the war by subterfuge.
+After gaining power, his top foreign-policy priority was to regain the Arab territory lost in the war.
 Assad reaffirmed Syria's rejection of the 1967 UN Security Council Resolution 242 because he believed it stood for the "liquidation of the Palestine question".
+To Assad, peace for the region, including the Palestinians, wasn't enough.
 He believed, and continued to believe until long into his rule, that the only way to get Israel to negotiate with the Arabs was through war.

-When Assad took power, Syria was isolated; planning an attack on Israel, he sought allies and war material.
+When Assad took power, Syria was isolated.
+Planning an attack on Israel, he sought allies and war material.
 Ten weeks after gaining power, Assad visited the Soviet Union.
-The Soviet leadership was wary of supplying the Syrian government, viewing Assad's rise to power with a reserve and believing him to lean further West than Jadid did.
+The Soviet leadership was wary of supplying the Syrian government, viewing Assad's rise to power with reserve and believing him to lean further toward the US and Western Europe than Jadid did.
 While he soon understood that the Soviet relationship with the Arabs would never be as deep as the United States' relationship with Israel, he needed its weapons.
 Unlike his predecessors (who tried to win Soviet support with socialist policies), Assad was willing to give the Soviets a stable presence in the Middle East through Syria, access to Syrian naval bases (giving them a role in the peace process) and help in curtailing American influence in the region.
 The Soviets responded by sending arms to Syria.
 The new relationship bore fruit, and between February 1971 and October 1973 Assad met several times with Soviet leader Leonid Brezhnev.